 Towards an understanding of the controls on δO2/N2 variability in ice core records

-Processes controlling pore closure are broadly understood yet defining the physical mechanisms controlling associated elemental fractionation remains ambiguous.
-Previous studies have shown that the pore closure process leads to a decrease in concentration of small-size molecules (e.g., H 2 , O 2 , A...
+While the processes controlling pore closure are broadly understood, the physical mechanisms driving the associated elemental fractionation remains ambiguous.
+Previous studies have shown that the pore closure process leads to a depletion in small-sized molecules (e.g. H 2 , O 2 , Ar, Ne, He) in ice...

 Full description